-For models 55 - 399, you must install a propane venturi and any additional components supplied in the kit to operate the Knight Wall Hung Fire Tube boiler on propane gas.
+For models 55 - 285, you must install a propane venturi and any additional components supplied in the kit to operate the Knight Wall Hung Fire Tube boiler on propane gas.
+On the 399 model, a propane orifice must be installed.
 Verify when installing that the venturi label and orifice marking match the boiler size (see Table 2A).